MiniProfiler/rack-mini-profiler/README.md

 backtrace_threshold_ms|`0`|Minimum SQL query elapsed time before a backtrace is recorded.
-Backtrace recording can take a couple of milliseconds on rubies earlier than 2.0, impacting performance for very small queries. flamegraph_sample_rate|`0.5ms`|How often to capture stack traces for flamegraphs. disable_env_dump|`false`|`true` disables `?pp=env`, which prevents sending ENV vars over HTTP.
+Backtrace recording can take a couple of milliseconds on rubies earlier than 2.0, impacting performance for very small queries. flamegraph_sample_rate|`0.5ms`|How often to capture stack traces for flamegraphs. disable_env_dump|`false`|`true` disables `?pp=env`, which prevents sending ENV vars over HTTP. base_url_path|`'/mini-profiler-resources/'`|Path for assets; added as a prefix when naming assets and sought when responding to requests.

 ### Custom middleware ordering (required if using `Rack::Deflate` with Rails)